The president of the French Football Association resigns after "sexual messages" and moves to FIFA | sport

 Noël Le Graët has resigned from the presidency of the French Football Federation.
 Sources report this to the AFP and Reuters news agencies.

 Le Graët, 81, made the decision in response to the findings of a commission of inquiry.
-This committee came to the conclusion two weeks ago that Le Graët’s behavior had sometimes gone off the rails and was inconsistent with his position.
+Two weeks ago, this committee ruled that Le Graët’s behavior had sometimes gone off the rails and was incompatible with his position.
 “Especially through ambiguous text messages clearly tinged with sexuality for others,” judged the committee, which collected more than a hundred testimonies.
 The committee asked the national authorities to investigate further.

 Le Graët had already been dismissed as president on January 11.
 The reason for this was, among other things, insulting statements towards French football icon Zinedine Zidane.
 Le Graët denied any allegations.
 His fourth term as president would expire in 2024.